+4. Classifying countries overall.
 With each country having been assigned a classification for each category, we followed a similar approach to categorizing a country's overall performance in the economic, social, political and basic human development dimensions.

-In 27 cases, there were one or more dimensions on which it was not possible to classify countries because of lack of data.
-This was true particularly of African countries, with 11 out of 42 lacking data on the social dimension.
-We still proceeded even when only two or three categories were classified, broadly following the same categorization.
+In 27 cases, it was not possible to classify countries on one or more dimensions because of a lack of data.
+This was true particularly of African countries - with 11 out of 42 lacking data on the social dimension.
+We still proceeded, even when there were only two or three categories classified, broadly following the same categorization.

-Finally, we determined whether a country fared better (or worse) on one particular dimension compared to the other three-for instance, whether it performed better politically than on the other three dimensions, or was deficient in terms of its basic human development.
+Finally, we determined whether a country fared better (or worse) on one particular dimension compared to the other three - for instance, whether it performed better politically than on the other three dimensions, or was deficient in terms of its basic human development.
 It is these countries which appear to be emphasizing or neglecting some dimensions relative to others.
-We identified a country as being
+We identified a country as being superior in one dimension if it was high in one dimension and medium in all the others, or medium in one dimension and low in the others.
+Conversely, a country was classified as deficient in a particular dimension if it was low in one and medium in three, or medium in one and high in three.
+We defined a country as imbalanced if it was either superior or deficient in any dimension.
+Others were considered balanced.